IAMGOLD Corporation (IAG) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price predicted for IAMGOLD Corporation (IAG) by analysts is $3.17, which is $0.17 above the current market price.
-The public float for IAG is 477.98M, and at present, short sellers hold a 1.16% of that float.
-On May 01, 2023, the average trading volume of IAG was 4.81M shares.
+The average price point forecasted by analysts for IAMGOLD Corporation (IAG) is $3.17, which is $0.05 above the current market price.
+The public float for IAG is 477.98M, and currently, short sellers hold a 1.16% ratio of that floaft.
+The average trading volume of IAG on May 04, 2023 was 4.76M shares.

 IAG’s Market Performance